the-mod-archive/modarchive/README.md

 ### Install dependencies

 First, you will need Python and Django, naturally.

-You will also need to have a running PostgreSQL instance with a database called "mod_archive."
+### Start database
+`docker-compose up` will start the database to the foreground.
+Add `-d` to daemonize.

+`docker-compose down` will stop the database.
+Add `-v` to destroy the volume data.

+`invoke psql` will open an interactive psql shell in the database container.
+See `inv psql --help` for more options.

 ### Set configs